lawsaw/10x-words-learning/README.md

 - Table and slider study modes with shuffle behavior and responsive layouts.
 - Standardized confirmation dialogs and cascading delete flows across the vocabulary hierarchy.
 - Supabase persistence with row-level security and separated roles.
-- Cypress end-to-end coverage for the primary user flows using an isolated database.
+- Playwright end-to-end coverage for the primary user flows using the Page Object Model pattern.

 **Out of scope**
 - Progress tracking, spaced repetition, or learning analytics.